slebedeva/seek-helper/README.md

 `seek_instance_url`: the SEEK instance URL to be used, like http://localhost:3000

-`output_path`: a path where downloaded files will be stored
+`output_path`: the relative path to the directory where downloaded files will be stored

-`input_path`: a path where files for upload are stored
+`input_path`: the relative path to the directory where files for upload are stored

 Then you can instantiate an object of a resource.
 Example: